Robin Pemberton

+Pemberton at the 2013 Coke Zero 400.

 Robert (Robin) Pemberton (born August 15, 1956) is an American motor racing official and former vice president for competition of NASCAR.

 Previously, Pemberton was a crew chief for several NASCAR teams over the course of 17 years, heading teams for Rusty Wallace, Mark Martin and Kyle Petty.
 Pemberton was field manager for Ford Racing immediately prior to being named VP of Competition.

 NASCAR team member

 Pemberton began his NASCAR career as a mechanic and fabricator with Petty Enterprises in 1979, becoming a crew chief in 1983.
 He moved to Roush Racing at its inception in 1987, then moved to SABCO Racing from 1992 to 1994, then moved to Penske Racing South in 1995.
 Pemberton was Wallace's crew chief for 230 races, which had been the longest driver/crew chief combination in NASCAR.
 He returned to Petty to serve as general manager in 2002.

 He now resides in Charlotte, North Carolina, the capital of NASCAR.
 He has two sons, Bray and Briggs.